Comparing Cedar Vs Pine Fence Cost, Pros & Cons

 Pressure Treated (PT) Pine Wood Fencing

 Pressure treated pine wood fencing is often a popular choice for fencing projects due to its affordability and durability for machining.
 Furthermore, because it can be pressure treated, pine wood will last a good number of years and present as good value for money.
-Pine wood is often a good choice for the posts, and cedar is a good option for the fencing.
+Pine wood is often a good choice for the posts, and cedar is a good option for the fencing, this is the optimal mix in post and rail fencing.
 Regardless of the popularity, pine wood has many negatives as well as positives:

 Pros of Pine Wood Fencing